jens321/verl/recipe/rep_exp/README.md

 ## Contact 📬

-If you have any questions or suggestions, feel free to reach out to us at [jtuyls@princeton.edu](mailto:jtuyls@princeton.edu).
+If you have any questions or suggestions, feel free to reach out at [jtuyls@princeton.edu](mailto:jtuyls@princeton.edu).